bobthecat/ngs_practical/readme.md

 http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/

-**2)	Calling peaks**
+### 3)	Calling peaks

 We are now ready to call the peaks.
 This mean determining of a binding event is real or just noise.
 To determe true signal from noise we use a program call MACS2.
 The algorithm will determined if a peak is a true positive in your sample using the control sample.
 You have to set a level of stringency (a p-value) to run the program.
 The following command generate the peaks.

 	macs2 callpeak -t sample/GSM288346_Oct4_short.BED -c control/GSM288358_GFP_short.BED -g mm -n results_p1e-9 -f BED -p 1e-9 --nomodel --shiftsize=100

 Of note, this will not work on the small dataset given in this practical.
 Hence, we generated in advance the peak file on the full version of the experiments.
-You can find the different files in the *results* folder.
+You can find the different files in the **results** folder.

-**4)	Visualization on UCSC**
+### 4)	Visualization on UCSC

-We will now visualize the sample and control profile as well as the peaks that have been called on the UCSC Genome Browser (click on the following link).
+We will now visualize the sample and control profile as well as the peaks that have been called on the UCSC Genome Browser (**click on the following link**).

 http://genome-euro.ucsc.edu/cgi-bin/hgTracks?db=mm10&hgct_customText=http://lila.results.cscr.cam.ac.uk/david/ngs_practical/tracks